 - Herniated disc – The disc’s outer wall finally gives way, allowing the inner material of the disc to leak out.

 If a disc protrusion or other degenerative disc condition is causing you severe symptoms that have lasted for weeks and months and haven’t responded to conservative treatments, contact Laser Spine Institute today.
-Our state-of-the-art endoscopic procedures are safe, effective, and can help you rediscover your life without neck or back pain.
+Our state-of-the-art procedures are more effective alternatives to traditional open spine surgery and can help you find meaningful relief from your neck or back pain.